oskarAtWork/validation-testing/README.md

 The purpose of this project is to easily test if a change to the appsettings response would break FE's validation.

 You just create some example appsettings json-files, point this validator at them and it will say which work and which don't.
-To see examples, see folder `example-input`
+To see examples, see folder `example-input`.

+**Or** you point it at your configuration endpoint like https://localhost:5000/configuration

 npm run fetch actually downloads the validation files from pp-fe repo and puts them into the project